-When you finally break free it seems like all hell breaks loose and the narcissist appears just to be coming at you with game after game, it can be draining and so hard as they keep dragging you into the past, whilst you just worked all that out or trying to work it all out, and you wish to leave it all in the past and move on.
+When you finally break free, it seems like all hell breaks loose.
+The narcissist appears just to be coming at you with the game after game, it can be draining and so hard as they keep dragging you into the past, whilst you just worked all that out or trying to work it all out, and you wish to leave it all in the past and move on.

 Unwittingly during the relationship the narcissist learned all they needed to about you, they know all your weaknesses and your insecurities, and all your strengths and they’re going to use each and everyone against you now to bring you down.
 They remember your emotional triggers, your pain and your fears and they will use them against you.